juliasouzarr/Workshop-API/README.md

 This project is a REST API developed with .NET for managing workshop budgets.
 It includes input validation, business rules, automatic total calculation, and in-memory data persistence.

-Developed as part of a technical assessment for a .NET Backend Developer position, this project also served as an opportunity to strengthen my API development skills and expand my portfolio.
+Developed as part of a technical assessment for a .NET Backend Developer position, this project also served as an opportunity to strengthen backend architecture concepts, API development practices, and portfolio projects.

 ---